lackovic/math-game/README.md

 The first player to submit a correct answer gets 1 point for the round and completes the round.
 All incorrect answers subtract a point from the players' score.
 Correct late answers do not affect the score.
 After completing the round all remaining players are informed that the round is over.
 A new round starts in 5 seconds after the end of last one.

-## Application structure
+## Architecture

-The application follows a typical client-server model, with multiple clients and one server:
+The application follows a typical client-server model, with multiple clients and one server.

-1. The client, built using Angular
-2. The server, built with Node.js
+The client side is built with Angular and the server side in Node.js.

-They will communicate using websockets, using the Socket.IO library.
+They communicate with each other though websockets, using the Socket.IO library.

 ## Development setup